ASmith37/C195Task1/README.md

 # Description

 This application was made to fulfil the requirements for a cource in a computer science degree.
+It is written in Java.
+It uses JavaFX to make a GUI.
+It uses MySQL to store data.
+It uses MVC and DAO patterns internally.

 Application version: 0.0.1